CodeDifferently/piano-lecture/README.md

 ### Styling your piano
 Your screen should show a list of the letters along with the title.
-You can start by adding a new css file to your project `styles.css` and adding the following `CSS`.
-If you're using CodePen, you will not need to create a css file.
-Just copy and paste the code below in the CSS section.
+Copy and paste the code below in the CSS section.

 ```CSS
 html  {